B3none/gdprconsent/readme.md

 # GDPR Consent
-A highly customisable GDPR consent solution.
+A super flexible GDPR consent solution that, if implemented correctly, will make your site GDPR compliant.

 # Custom settings
 This project allows you to specify custom settings.